By-Product Synergy Northwest

 The Materials Innovation Exchange is a free regional marketplace and global resource center supporting innovation in materials management and waste reduction.

 Use the Materials Marketplace to Buy, Sell or Trade industrial by-products.
-Turn waste into revenue and find local sources for materials (more regional marketplace hubs will be coming online soon).
+Turn waste into revenue and find local sources for materials (more regional marketplace hubs coming online soon).